Co-founder of Kurashu and in charge of spreading the word on sake.

 In my native Germany (admitedly not the culinary Mecca of Japanese cuisine) it was de rigueur to serve sake warm.
 That was what was fun about it, because it wasn’t particularly pleasant to drink.

-I was told that much of the best sake in Japan is actually served cold and that abroad sake is often served warm (or even hot) in order to mask the alcohol.
+In Japan though I was told that much of the best sake in Japan is actually served cold and that abroad sake is often served warm (or even hot) in order to mask the alcohol.
 It appears that twenty years ago what was exported in terms of sake was not of particularly high quality (mild shock).
 The solution to make this swill drinkable was to heat it up.

 So for a long time I thought it was: cold sake is good, warm sake is bad!